-Most people know the basic story of the first Thanksgiving: the Pilgrims arrived at Plymouth rock, the Native Americans helped them grow food, and they all gathered together in a feast of thanksgiving.
+Most people know the basic story of the first Thanksgiving: the Pilgrims arrived at Plymouth Rock, the Native Americans helped them grow food, and they all gathered together for a feast of Thanksgiving.

 But what most tellings of the story leave out is the crucial role played by Squanto, the English-speaking Catholic Native American hero.